mediaclinic/silverstripe-foldergallery/README.md

 The `cwsoft-foldergallery` module is a light weight folder based gallery for the [CMS SilverStripe 3](http://silverstripe.org) which enables to setup small to medium image galleries with ease.

 ## Features
-- easy upload of images via Ftp or the SilverStripe files & media centre
+- upload your images via Ftp or the SilverStripe files & media centre
-- optional image sorting supported via prefixing image filenames with numbers (e.g. "001-first-image-description.jpg")
+- image description build from the image filename (e.g. "001-your-description.jpg" --> "Your description")
-- image description automatically created from the image filenames (e.g. "First image description")
+- sort images by optional prefixing image filenames with numbers (e.g. "001-first-image.jpg")
 - automatic thumbnail creation of uploaded images
 - enlarged image views are rendered via a jQuery Colorbox effect
 - multiple albums support included (organized via subfolders)